dcos/dcos-cli/README.rst

 #. dcoscli_

-These packages are now available to be installed by the DCOS CLI installation script in the `mesosphere/install-scripts`_ repository.
+These packages are now available to be installed by the DC/OS CLI installation script in the `mesosphere/install-scripts`_ repository.

 .. _automated TeamCity build: https://teamcity.mesosphere.io/viewType.html?buildTypeId=ClosedSource_DcosCli_PushToPyPI